smalot/bootstrap-datetimepicker/README.md

 String.
 Default: 'bottom-right' (other supported value : 'bottom-left')

 This option allows to place the picker just under the input field for the component implementation instead of the default position which is at the bottom right of the button.

+### viewSelect

+String.
+Default: <same as maxView> (supported values are: 'decade', 'year', 'month', 'day', 'hour')

+With this option you can select the view from which the date will be selected.
+By default it's the last one, however you can choose the first one, so at each click the date will be updated.

+### showMeridian

+Boolean.
+Default: false

+This option will enable meridian views for day and hour views.

 ## Markup